PELAB-LiU/Text2VQL/results/README.md

     eclipse-vnc ant clean build ProfileMain
 ```

-The next command create the csv files containing the non-aggregated properties of the queries, used in the query complexity evaluation.
+The next command creates the csv files containing the non-aggregated properties of the queries, used in the query complexity evaluation.
 ```bash
 docker exec -it -u abc \
     -e MODE=IND \